roc-streaming/roc-toolkit/CONTRIBUTING.md

 CONTRIBUTING
 ============

 Don't be afraid not to follow all of the recommendations bellow; someone will assist you when reviewing a pull request.
-See also our [manifesto](https://github.com/roc-project/roc/wiki/Manifesto).
+See also our [Coding guidelines](https://github.com/roc-project/roc/wiki/Coding-guidelines).

 Conventions
 -----------